 The percentage data were arcsine transformed for analysis.
-The Standard error of mean (SEm ±) and critical difference (C.D.) values were calculated by completely randomized design using the statistical tool developed by Gomez and Gomez (1984).
+The Standard error of the mean (SEm $\pm$ ) and critical difference (C.D.) values was calculated by a completely randomized design using the statistical tool developed by Gomez and Gomez, (1984).

 Results and Discussion